Where can I find you? (Distribution / Range)

 A few species are year-round residents in the warmer coastal and interior desert regions; for example the Anna’s found in the southern California inland ranging to southern Arizona and north to southwestern British Columbia (the western most of Canada’s provinces).

 They have also been reported to be quite common on Bali – an Indonesian island.
 Nobody really knows how they got there, but they have been resident on this island for several decades.
 They are mainly metallic glossy green and look similar to the Steely-vented Hummingbird, except it seems to be a little smaller than its Central American cousin.
 In the Balinese language, these hummingbirds are commonly known as “cit jlanting” – “Cit” referring to its “cit cit cit” calls and “Jlanting” referring to the fact that this bird is always hanging on the flower.
-Reported by Jean Redman who lived in Bali for several years).
-It is possible that this is an unidentified sunbird instead, or that these are true hummingbirds that were once introduced to the island.

 There are some discussions about what causes these tiny birds to migrate.
 Most agree that the urge to travel long distances to and from their breeding territories is brought on by hormonal changes triggered by changing environmental conditions, such as shorter or longer days, environmental temperatures, and availability of food.